-Some of our Universal GeneToolsTM collaborators were unable to substantiate the effects of our gene regulation technology.
+Some of our Universal GeneTools[TM] collaborators were unable to substantiate the effects of our gene regulation technology.
 Generally, failures were reevaluated at Sangamo using our current approach of examining the local chromatin structure for accessible sites and then targeting ZFP TFs to these areas.
 In most cases, additional ZFP TFs were designed and tested for these targets, and data was generated at Sangamo, or by our partners, confirming the ability to regulate these targets.
-Sangamo now performs this more extensive validation on all Universal GeneToolsTM targets prior to use by external parties.
-However, there can be no assurances that we will be able to regulate all gene targets, and one of our collaborators has advised us that while some of our ZFP TFs delivered to them repressed certain target gene sequences to a significant extent the repression was not complete enough to warrant proceeding to develop revised ZFP TFs for this purpose.
+Sangamo performs this more extensive validation on all Universal GeneTools[TM] targets prior to use by external parties.
+However, there can be no assurances that we will be able to regulate all gene targets, and repression of a gene is usually more difficult than activation.
+Although we have been able to achieve repression in numerous genes, the degree of repression may not be sufficient to permit our collaborators to realize their objectives.
+For example, one of our collaborators has advised us that while some of our ZFP TFs delivered to them repressed certain target gene sequences to a significant extent the repression was not complete enough to warrant proceeding to develop revised ZFP TFs for this purpose.
 However, this collaborator has advised us that positive results were achieved using our ZFP TFs to regulate other target gene sequences.
 In addition, some of our collaborators have not yet generated the final results of their testing, and no assurances can be given that our collaborators will be able to achieve satisfactory results.
 These ZFP TFs, or ones engineered in the future, may not function as intended.
 If we are unsuccessful in engineering ZFP TFs that achieve positive results for our collaborators or strategic partners, this would significantly harm our business by reducing our revenues.